GeotrekCE/Geotrek-rando-v3/docs/customization.md

 docker run --restart unless-stopped -d -p {YOUR_PORT}:80 geotrek-rando
 ```

-Make sure to remove older images, otherwise your server will keep all build and enlarge fast.
+Make sure to remove older images after building new ones, otherwise your server will keep all build and enlarge your machine storage fast.